The glossary defines terms you encounter as you use the Schoolwork User Guide.

 Progress-reporting apps use the ClassKit developer framework to securely and privately share progress data with teachers in Schoolwork.
 Every activity in an app that supports progress reporting displays time spent in Schoolwork.
 To display all available progress data (time spent, percentage, score, count, binary) in Schoolwork, your school must turn on the Student Progress feature in Apple School Manager for your organisation and students.

 An assignment with a delivery date and time to indicate that Schoolwork will publish the assignment at a later time.
 See also active assignment, activity, assignment, completed assignment, submitted assignment.

 Term used in the Schoolwork User Guide for students to describe Managed Apple IDs.
 See Managed Apple ID.

 The Schoolwork sidebar lists all your classes and assignments (Recent Activity, Drafts, Favourites, Imports), and any class archives for the school account you are using in Schoolwork.
 You can also use the sidebar to search by assignment title, app activity, file name or student name.
 See also class archive.

 If no classes appear in the sidebar, or if you want to change any teacher or student information, contact your school’s IT administrator.

 The Share button is available in many apps, giving you an easy way to share all kinds of documents and other files.
 Sharing options depend on the type of item you are sharing, how you customise the Share menu and the sharing destination.

 An assignment with all activities marked as done and sent to you.
 Students can submit work within Schoolwork, or use the Share button to submit from another app.
-See also active assignment, activity, assignment, completed assignment.
+See also active assignment, activity, assignment, completed assignment, scheduled assignment.